RohanAlexander/telling_stories_with_data/_book/30-clean_and_prepare.md

 One way to approach this is to take advantage of the different classes and values that we are looking for.
 For instance, in this case, we know that we are after US states, so there are only 50 possible options, and we could use the existence of these as a delimiter.
 We could also use the fact that population is a number here, and so split based on a space followed by a number.

-We will now go through the process of converting this last example into tidy data using `tidyr` [@citetidyr],
+We will now go through the process of converting this last example into tidy data using `tidyr` [@citetidyr].

 ```r